CoinFabrik/xlink-docs/developers/contracts/xlink-staking.md

 In the Staking Manager, the staker is represented by the `tx-sender`.
 As explained above, depending on the intermediary contract design, the staker may either be an end user or the endpoint/façade acting on behalf of the user.
 Therefore, every reference to "staker" (or `user`, as defined within the contract) applies to any of these two possibilities.

 Upon staking, the shares corresponding to the amount being staked are calculated and stored in the [`user-shares`](#user-shares) map.
 This is the staking position and represents the user's portion of the total amount staked.
-During this operation, the amount to stake is transferred from the `tx-sender` to the Staking Manager, and since the total amount staked and total shares increased, the contract storage is updated to reflect the new state.
+During this operation, the amount to stake is transferred from the `tx-sender` to the Staking Manager, and since the total amount staked and total shares increased, the contract updates its internal state to reflect the changes.
 Refer to the [`stake`](#stake) function for detailed information.

 Unstaking performs the inverse operations.
 It first calculates the shares that correspond to the amount willing to unstake.
 Then, the unstaked amount is transferred from the Staking Manager to the `tx-sender` and, finally, state upates are performed to decrease user shares, total shares and total amount staked.

 {% hint style="info" %}
-Note that both **staking** and **unstaking** operations involve shares management and mutate the staking status of a token in three dimensions: total shares, total amount staked and user's share-based staking position.
+Note that both **staking** and **unstaking** operations involve shares management and update the staking status of the involved token across three dimensions: total shares, total amount staked and user's share-based staking position.
+Staking and unstaking shouldn't affect share's price.
 {% endhint %}

-#### Amount to shares conversion
+#### Token amount to shares conversion

 On every staking and unstaking action, an amount-to-shares conversion is perfomed using the following equation: